OUR MOLD TRAINING FREQUENTLY ASKED QUESTIONS

 How does the renewal process work for licensees who hold multiple mold licenses, each with different expiration dates?

-A separate renewal application and non-refundable fee must be submitted for each mold license type held by the licensee.
+A separate renewal application and non-refundable fee must be submitted for each mold license type the licensee holds.
 Renewal applications should be submitted no sooner than one year before each license expires.
 Depending on when the applicant completes the mold refresher course, it is possible that the same mold refresher course could be used to renew multiple license types.
 The mold refresher course can be taken up to one year in advance of the applicant’s mold license expiration date, therefore it can be used to renew all license types that expire within that one-year time period.
 A copy of the refresher course completion certificate must accompany each license type renewal application.

 How much time does an applicant have to apply for a mold license after taking the required initial training?